+The end result was so delicious!
+The soup is loaded with flavorful veggies and has a warm, creamy taste.
+It tastes amazing on it’s own, or served with my favorite fall salad.
 The best part about this sweet potato soup recipe is that it can be made in one pot with little cleanup.
 It’s a healthy and delicious comfort meal that is perfect for the season!
-It’s loaded with flavorful veggies and has a warm, creamy taste.
-It tastes amazing on it’s own, or served with my favorite fall salad.
-So yummy!

 How to Make Sweet Potato Soup

 This recipe for sweet potato soup is made in one pot in just about an hour.
 It only requires 15 minutes of prep, with the rest being simmering time on the stove.
 Super easy!

 - Cook the veggies.
 First, I started by chopping up a white onion, celery stocks, and fresh garlic.
 Then the prepared vegetables are softened in a large pot with melted butter over medium-high heat.

 - Add sweet potatoes and spices.
 Next, you add the star of the soup, diced sweet potatoes, along with the vegetable stock, ground nutmeg and a cinnamon stick.

 - Simmer.
 Bring the ingredients to a boil over high heat, then let simmer until the sweet potatoes are fork tender, which is about 20 minutes.